isabeljohnson001/Employee-Handbook-Ask-GPT/README.md

 LANGCHAIN_API_KEY = "API_KEY_HERE"
 ```

-3. Clone the company handbook repository.
+3. Clone the repository and run the notebooks.

 ### How This Helps: